apache/cordova-docs/www/_posts/2021-02-02-wkwebview-engine-release.md

 tags: release plugins
 ---

-We are happy to announce that we have just released an update to our WKWebview Engine plugin!
+We are happy to announce that we have just released an update to our WKWebView Engine plugin!

 * [cordova-plugin-wkwebview-engine@1.2.2](https://www.npmjs.org/package/cordova-plugin-wkwebview-engine)